 Not seeing the answer you’re looking for in this FAQS?
 Contact Us and we’ll get back with you ASAP.

 We travel in an expansive five-county region in the Northwest corner of Michigan’s Lower Peninsula.
-This includes Antrim, Benzie, Charlevoix, Emmet, Grand Traverse.
+This includes Antrim, Benzie, Charlevoix, Grand Traverse.
 Also Kalkaska and Leelanau counties.
 Favorite cities and towns for weddings are Traverse City, Glen Arbor, Frankfort, Elk Rapids.
-Leland, Suttons Bay, Northport, Petoskey, Harbor Springs and Charlevoix, too.
+Leland, Suttons Bay, Northport, and Charlevoix, too.
+I’m sorry to say we no longer travel to Petoskey or Harbor Springs.

 A – We really don’t want to recommend a service or a package with options you don’t need.
 Plus every ceremony, no matter how involved or not always has something special about you in it.
 Connect with us when you’re ready.
 We’ll find out what you need and don’t need, then can give you a reasonable price.
 FYI: Cost varies by location and not on how big or small your guest list is.